sammarth-k/chandralc/README.md

 <p align="left">
  <a href="LICENSE.txt"><img src = "https://img.shields.io/github/license/sammarth-k/chandralc?logo=MIT"></a> <a herfF="https://python.org" target="_blank"><img src="https://img.shields.io/badge/Made%20with-Python-306998.svg"></a> <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

-``chandralc`` is a Python package for processing Chandra X-ray Observatory (``CXO``) lightcurves and includes several functions and modules to download, plot and analyse data, It also contains algorithms to detect flares, eclipses and periodicities, and has **automation** tools to find events in a large dataset
+The `chandralc` Python package was developed to analyze Chandra X-ray Observatory lightcurves in a matter of seconds.
+With algorithms and programs to automatically extract, download, plot, and analyze data, it is the perfect tool to study CXO lightcurves efficiently and accurately.

 To see ``chandralc`` in action, check out <a href="https://github.com/sammarth-k/chandralc/blob/main/demo.ipynb">the demo</a>.

 ### Features: